iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Background

 The [functional programming](https://en.wikipedia.org/wiki/Functional_programming) [paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) has been around since the early 1930s.
-It has its roots in mathematical theory called [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) which is a notation for describing mathematical functions and programs.
+It has its roots in a mathematical theory called [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) which is a notation for describing mathematical functions and programs.
-In lambda calculus functions are [first class citizens](https://en.wikipedia.org/wiki/First-class_citizen), meaning functions can be used as input or returned as output.
+In lambda calculus functions are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), meaning functions can be used as input or returned as output.
-JavaScript also treats functions as first class citizens which is the reason as to why we can apply functional programming in JavaScript.
+JavaScript also treats functions as first-class citizens which is the reason why we can apply functional programming in JavaScript.

 ## Imperative vs Declarative